vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 **May 23, 2024 - Jun 19, 2024**

 The sole focus of this iteration is increasing test coverage product-wide, as best as we can.
+We’ll start with integration tests; and focus on unit tests on the next iteration.

 [Here is a list of issues that are candidate for VSecM vGemini ](https://github.com/vmware-tanzu/secrets-manager/issues?q=+label%3Av0.27.0-candidate+).